SigmaMonstR/data-science/README.md

 __Warm Up Assignment (Scored but does not count)__

 - Homework #0: Exercises to become familiar with `R`
-- Read Chapters 1 and 2

-## Lecture 2: Manipulation / Wrangling / Feature Enginerring
+## Lecture 2: Manipulation / Wrangling / Feature Engineering (1/22)

 The objective of this lecture is to present the most important and fundamental elements of data manipulation.
 These core operations include sort, merge, reshape, and collapse.
 We will also present loops through multiple rows or columns, and other alternatives to operate on partitions of data frames.